John H. Michaelis: Military career

 Michaelis described the Turkish Brigade's combat readiness in unflattering terms, according to American historian Clay Blair.
 Blair wrote that war correspondents were misled into thinking that the Turks were "tough" fighters by their "flowing mustaches, swarthy complexions, and fierce demeanors", while in fact Blair declared them "ill trained, ill led, and green to combat."
 Blair quoted Michaelis as stating:

 The Turks were commanded by an aged brigadier who had been a division commander at Gallipoli in 1916 fighting the British!
 He was highly respected, high up in the Turkish military establishment, and took a bust to brigadier to command the brigade.
 The average Turk soldier in the brigade came from the steppe country of Turkey, near Russia, had probably had only three or four years of school, was uprooted, moved to western Turkey, given a uniform, [a] rifle, and a little smattering of training, stuck on a ship, sailed ten thousand miles, then dumped off on a peninsula – 'Korea, where's that?' – and told the enemy was up there someplace, go get him!
 The Turk soldier scratches his head and says, 'What's he done to me?'

 Michaelis was also awarded a second Silver Star and the Air Medal.
 In 1952, he returned to the United States and became commandant of cadets at the United States Military Academy.
 Later Michaelis commanded the Fifth Army.
 He was promoted to full general upon his retirement in 1972.

-Later life

-Michaelis died of heart failure on 31 October 1985, in Clayton, Georgia.
-He is buried at Arlington National Cemetery with full military honors.